Proco-ALS for fast nCPD#

 We use the KKT conditions to show that solving

-is equivalent to an NNLS problem
+is equivalent to a NNLS problem

 This equivalence also has a geometric interpretation: we either project \(-\hat{x}\) on the dual cone of \(U\) (second problem) or find the closest element to \(\hat{x}\) in the intersection of half planes (first problem).

+The Lagrangian for the projection problem writes \(L(x,\mu) = \frac{1}{2}\|x - \hat{x} \|_2^2 - \mu^TUx\) which when minimized w.r.t. \(x\) yields \(x^\ast = \hat{x} + U^T\mu^\ast\).
 The dual problem is therefore formalized as \( \min_{\mu\geq 0} -\frac{1}{2}\|U^T\mu\|_2^2 + \|U^T\mu\|_2^2 + \mu^TU\hat{x}\) which has the same minimizer than \(\min_{z\geq 0} \frac{1}{2} \|U^Tz + \hat{x}\|_2^2\)

 To summarize, we may compute the projection \(\Pi_{U\cdot}(y)\) by first solving several small NNLS problems with mixing matrix \(U^T\).
 This yields \(z\).
-Then we compute the projection by using the primal-dual relationship \(\Pi_{U\cdot}(y) = y + U^Tz\).
+Then we compute the projection by using the primal-dual relationship \(\Pi_{Ux}(y) = y + U^Tz\).